aratz-lasa/globalCounter/README.md

 ## Asynchronous vs Multiprocess
 GlobalCounter supports **asynchronous** and **multiprocessing** Client and Server.

-For asynchronous it uses [Trio](https://github.com/python-trio/trio) for asynchronous programming.
+It uses [Trio](https://github.com/python-trio/trio) for asynchronous programming.
 The server spawns one coroutine for every request.

 For multiprocessing, the Server contains a Pool of processes.
 The maximum amount of Processes in the Pool, it is specified when initializing the Server Class.
 By default it is equal to system's cpu amount.